DucManhPhan/DucManhPhan.github.io/_posts/2020-05-06-Some-ways-to-loop-in-java.md

     If that was a ```LinkedList```, each call to ```list.get(i)``` would be iterating over the list, resulting in ```N^2``` time complexity.

 - The performance of each type loop depends largely on the type of the data structures.

+- With the traditional for loop, for-each loop, iterator pattern, it violates the **Tell, don't ask** principle.
+This principle is what the declarative programming abide by, it only concentrates on what to do, not how to do.